k-sophia/CTF/Target_Cyber_Defense/Tier1/D12_Final_Boss.md

 ### Mounting Partitions

-Need to mount the partition to analyze it.
+The partition needs to be mounted for analysis.

 **Root Partition**

 Focus was placed on mounting the root (Linux) partition to inspect its contents.
 Since this partition is larger, it is likely the main filesystem and may contain the IOC.

 To mount, the byte offset of the root partition needs to be calculated.
 This value represents where the root partition begins inside `sdcard.img`.
 ```text
 Start sector  * sector size  = 532480 * 512 = 272629760
 ```

 Create a mount point with the command below.
 This will be the folder where the partition's contents will appear once the disk image partition is mounted.
 ```Bash
 sudo mkdir /mnt/root
 ```

 Then mount the root partition using the calculated offset with the command:
 ```Bash
 sudo mount -o loop,offset=272629760 sdcard.img /mnt/root
 ```
 - `sudo`: Required to mount file systems
 - `mount`: The mount command
-- `o loop`: Treats the image file as a block device
+- `-o loop`: Treats the image file as a block device
 - `offset=272629760`: Byte offset where the partition starts
 - `sdcard.img`: The full disk image file
 - `/mnt/root`: Where to mount it